Inshallhack/Write-ups/Insomnihack-2018/guessflag/README.md

 # Guessflag

-Guessflag was a warmup pwn at **Insomnihack 2018**.
+Guessflag was a warmup pwn at **Insomni'hack 2018**.
 It was a fairly easy challenge, but we struggled a lot on small details.

 ## The challenge